DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

-1. **id:** this is the primary key and is marked to be automatically created / incremented
+1. **id:** this is the primary key and is marked to be automatically created/incremented
 2. **parkingGarage:** One-to-many (1-n) relation with the ParkingGarage record
-3. **parking_garage_id:** the foreignkey to the ParkingGarage record
+3. **parking_garage_id:** the foreign key to the ParkingGarage record
 4. **price:** the hourly price
 5. **start_time:** start time
 6. **end_time:** end time

 ## Algorithm

-When a new customer (permanent tenant with no fix parking spot or a occasional customer) request a parking spot the method ```findEmptyParkingSpace``` is called.
+When a new customer (permanent tenant with no fixed parking spot or an occasional customer) requests a parking spot the method ```findEmptyParkingSpace``` is called.

-The method requires to pass the garage, for which a parkingspace should be found to be passed as function argument.
-The function returns a new parkingspace on the level that has the least percentage of occupied parking spots.
+The method requires passing the garage, for which a parking space should be found to be passed as a function argument.
+The function returns a new parking space on the level that has the least percentage of occupied parking spots.

 ### Imports